jphafner/physicsAMC/README.md

 - [aapt](/qbank/aapt/): A rewrite of the [American Association of Physics Teachers](www.aapt.org) Physics Bowl and Olympiad Exam questions.
 - [cap](/qbank/cap/): A rewrite of the [Canadian Association of Physicists](www.cap.ca) challenge exam questions.
-- [cpo](/qbank/cpo/): A rewrite of the CPO exam bank.
-I am particularly proud of ch21-q09, check it out.
+- [cpo](/qbank/cpo/): A rewrite of the CPO exam bank questions.
+    I am particularly proud of [ch21-q09][/qbank/cpo/ch21-mc.tex), check it out.
 - [collegeBoard](/qbank/collegeBoard/): Anything relating to College Board.
-    Of interest is calculusAB and calculus BC.
+    Of interest are the rewrites of all released [calculus AB](/qbank/collegeBoard/calculusAB) and [calculus BC](/qbank/collegeBoard/calculusBC) exam questions.
 - [gre](/qbank/gre/): A rewrite of all released physics GRE exams.
-- [halliday](/qbank/halliday/): A rewrite of the exam bank to Halliday's _Fundamentals of Physics_.
+- [halliday](/qbank/halliday/): A rewrite of the exam bank questions to Halliday's _Fundamentals of Physics_.
 - [hewitt](/qbank/hewitt/): A rewrite of Hewitt's 60 questions that all physics students should answer.
 - [holt](/qbank/holt/): A rewrite of the end of chapter assessments from Holt's _Physics_.
 - [jpierce](/qbank/jpierce/): A rewrite of of [Dr. James Pierce's Physics 101 Sample Test Questions](http://mavdisk.mnsu.edu/jpierce/courses/p101/questions.html).
 - [njctl](/qbank/njctl/): A rewrite of [The New Jersey Center for Teaching and Learning](https://njctl.org/details/projectphysicscollection) physics problems, both calculus and algebra based.
-- [project](/qbank/project/): A rewrite of [Harvard University's Project Physics](https://archive.org/details/projectphysicscollection) exam bank.
+- [project](/qbank/project/): A rewrite of [Harvard University's Project Physics](https://archive.org/details/projectphysicscollection) exam bank questions.
-- [serway](/qbank/serway/): A rewrite of the exam bank to Serway's _Physics for Scientists and Engineers_.
+- [serway](/qbank/serway/): A rewrite of the exam bank questions to Serway's _Physics for Scientists and Engineers_.

 Please refer to the headings of each file for more information.